MWelHeb/empirical_eyes/Data_Science_Projects.md

 confirmed_cntp['clusterp7'] = confirmed_cntp.cluster.shift(7)
 ```

 In a next step I am joining/merging to the data frame above (which contains e.g. the calucation of cluster for each country) a futher data set which contains for each country some additional core information such as population or two letter country abreviations.
 This core data set has been pre-processed and stored as an Excel file (confirmed_ctrystamm.xlsx).
-Here in this program this Excel file just being imported into a pandas data frame for further processing.
+Here in this program this Excel file is just being imported into a pandas data frame for further processing.

 ```
 # (4) Merge Calculatin data set with Stammdaten and calculate further attributes